Assigning Costing Allocations in Workday

 3. From the Employee Profile, select the Actions button, hover over Payroll, and choose Assign Costing Allocation.

-4. Under Include Existing Allocations, the From field will auto-fill with today’s date.
+4. Under the Include Existing Allocations section, the From field will auto-fill with today’s date.
 Enter an end date for the costing allocation within the To field, if applicable.

 6. Select OK to be brought to the next Assign Costing Allocation page.